opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 After calcGST() is defined in G-API language, we can construct a graph based on it and finally run it -- pass input image and obtain result.
-Before we do it, let's have a look how original code looked
+Before we do it, let's have a look at how the original code looked
 like:

 @snippet cpp/tutorial_code/ImgProc/anisotropic_image_segmentation/anisotropic_image_segmentation.cpp main_extra